petoulemonde/livre_coding/docs/Full Guide to Building a Professional Portfolio with Python, Markdown, Git, and GitHub Pages - article.md

+# Full guide to Build a professionna lportfolio with GitHub Pages
-How to develop your image as a developer or data worker with a quality portfolio
+*How to develop your image as a developer or data worker with a quality portfolio*

-# Index

-1. My previous portfolio
-2. The adventure begins
-3. The code
-    3.1.
-Software needed
-    3.2.
-Configure the local environment
-    3.3.
-Create the working folder
-    3.4.
-Prepare Git
-    3.5.
-Feed the website
-    3.6.
-Website configuration
-    3.7.
-Final _mkdocs.yml_ file
-    3.8.
-Final file structure
-    3.9.
-Deploy the work
-4. GitHub Pages configuration
-5. Iterative improvements
-6. My final 2024-edition portfolio!

-# My previous portfolio
+## My previous portfolio

 In 2023, I’d been coding for data projects for 2 years and was looking to create my first portfolio to present my data science projects.
 I discovered [Matt Chapman’s TDS article](https://towardsdatascience.com/the-portfolio-that-got-me-a-data-scientist-job-513cc821bfe4) and [Matt Chapman’s portfolio](https://mattschapman.github.io/).
 This article corresponded perfectly to my technical knowledge at the time (Python, Git).
 Thanks to Matt Chapman’s article, I begun my first portfolio!
 So I decided to explore this solution and figure out how to go about it.
 I discovered [the reference that Matt Chapman used](https://medium.com/@evanca/set-up-your-portfolio-website-in-less-than-10-minutes-with-github-pages-d0efa8ff56fd) and the [corresponding repository](https://github.com/evanca/quick-portfolio).
 I used this reference to create my portfolio.

 In 2024, I found my old portfolio old-fashioned compared to existing portfolios, and not very attractive to data enthusiasts or recruiters.
 Exploring the projects already carried out in the community, I found several projects with superb documentation.
 Here are 2 links that inspired me: [Multi pages documentation based on GitHub Pages](https://github.com/aphp/edsnlp), and [JavaScript portfolio based on GitHub Pages](https://github.com/KeeganFernandesWork/KeeganFernandesDataScience) and [corresponding Medium article](https://keeganfdes03.medium.com/making-a-data-science-portfolio-using-github-pages-for-free-ee831d4dec68).

-# The adventure begins
+## The adventure begins

 For this new edition of my portfolio, my criteria were: a free solution, with minimal configuration.
 Looking through existing documentations and portfolios, I had several options: